Thumb Tip Shapes in Palmistry

 The round thumb tip is the most common shape for the tip of the thumb and characterizes an open-minded, adaptable, warm-hearted and creative personality.
 (They are quick thinkers, but sometimes also quick-tempered).
 The powers of awareness and insight are abundant, and so they often rely on their instincts when making decisions.

-A bulbous tip has a noticeably thick top phalange, depicting temper and plenty of vitality (provided it is not soft and flabby).
+A bulbous tip can also be seen as spatulate.
+It has a noticeably thick top phalange, depicting temper and plenty of vitality (provided it is not soft and flabby).
 These people can be passionate and enthusiastic, but they are capable of holding back some of this vigour and suddenly do something impulsive, especially if the tip is much shorter than the second phalange.

 - They are a perfectionist, determined and rather assertive.